This Book Teaches Kids 'How To Solve A Problem' Like A Rock Climber Would

 "Everyday struggles I kind of face the same way that I do when I keep on falling and falling on a rock climb," she explains.

-The word "problem" in the title has a double meaning — that's what climbers call roots or boulders.
+The word "problem" in the title has a double meaning — that's what climbers call routes or boulders.

 "What drives us and motivates us to keep doing it is the endless problems there are in the world," Shiraishi says.
 "And they keep getting harder and harder as we improve in rock climbing."